Digital Agency Industry Report

 Source: Promethean Research

-By our estimates, there are just over 45,000 digital agencies in the United States and Canada.
+From our last check in 2023, we estimate that there are just over 45,000 digital agencies in the United States and Canada.
 The general distribution of digital shops in the United States skews heavily towards the smaller side.
 Companies in the 1-10 employee range make up 64% of digital agencies.
 Those in the 11-50 employee range make up 27%, with the remainder being shops with >50 employees.
 Digital marketing agencies tend to skew the smallest, followed by web dev shops and mobile devs.

-Most of the large firms (>250 employees) in this industry are comprised of agency-holding companies.
-These are firms that own multiple smaller independent agencies that specialize across different focus areas.
-These allow the holding companies to work with many clients who could be competitors by distributing them across their network of agencies.
+Most of the Enterprise firms (>250 employees) in this industry are comprised of agency-holding companies.
+These firms own multiple smaller independent agencies that specialize across different focus areas.
+By distributing clients who could be competitors across their network of agencies, the holding companies can work with many clients who could be competitors.
 This lets the holding company avoid any conflicts of interest while still providing a diverse set of creative solutions.

 The small and medium-sized firms (<50 and 51-150 employee firms) are typically single agencies that can offer more services as they become larger with respect to revenue.
 The smaller agencies tend to be specialty shops, while the medium-sized firms tend to be more full-service.
 Then the larger firms return to specializing, primarily based on the industries served.